The Environmental Water Caucus:

 Our Opposition Statement to BDCP

 The EWC expressed the opposition of thousands of our members to the current Bay Delta Conservation Plan (BDCP) proposal.
-Read the letter that went to key federal and state officials October 7, 2013.
+Read the press release and letter that went to key federal and state officials October 7, 2013.

 Shasta Resevoir Study is a Sham